aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/01-analyze-data-with-sql.md

 ### Task 4: Use SQL to query JSON files

-JSON is another popular data format, so it;s useful to be able to query .json files in a serverless SQL pool.
+JSON is another popular data format, so it's useful to be able to query .json files in a serverless SQL pool.

 1. In the **files** tab containing the file system for your data lake, return to the **sales** folder so you can see the **csv**, **json**, and **parquet** folders.